combust/mleap-docs/core-concepts/mleap-bundles.md

 # MLeap Bundles

-MLeap Bundles are a portable file format for serializing and
+MLeap Bundles are a graph-based, portable file format for serializing and
-deserializing:
+de-serializing:

 1. Machine learning data pipelines - any transformer-based data pipeline
 2. Algorithms (Regressions, Tree-Based models, Bayesian models, Neural Nets, Clustering)

-Bundles make it very easy to share the results of your training, simply generate a bundle file and send it through email to a colleague or just view the metadata of your data pipeline and algorithm!
+Bundles make it very easy to share the results of your training pipeline, simply generate a bundle file and send it through email to a colleague or just view the metadata of your data pipeline and algorithm!

 Bundles also make deployments simple: just export your bundle and load it into your Spark, Scikit-learn, or MLeap-based application.